ChALkeR/json-schema-benchmark/reports/json-model.md

 |test failed|reason
 |-----------|------
+`additionalProperties being false does not allow other properties, no additional properties is valid`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties being false does not allow other properties, an additional property is invalid`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties being false does not allow other properties, ignores arrays`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties being false does not allow other properties, ignores strings`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties being false does not allow other properties, ignores other non-objects`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties being false does not allow other properties, patternProperties are not additional properties`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`non-ASCII pattern with additionalProperties, matching the pattern is valid`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`non-ASCII pattern with additionalProperties, not matching the pattern is invalid`|The schema failed to load(`Cannot use 'in' operator to search for 'maxItems' in foo`). **This excludes this validator from performance tests**
+`additionalProperties can exist by itself, an additional invalid property is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`additionalProperties should not look in applicators, properties defined in allOf are not examined`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf, mismatch first`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf with base schema, mismatch first allOf`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`anyOf complex types, neither anyOf valid (complex)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `valid definition, valid definition schema`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://json-schema.org/draft-04/schema"}`). **This excludes this validator from performance tests**
-`invalid definition, invalid definition schema`|Expected result: `false` but validator returned: `true` `simple enum validation, something else is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`invalid definition, invalid definition schema`|Expected result: `false` but validator returned: `true` `dependencies, missing dependency`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`multiple dependencies, missing other dependency`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`multiple dependencies subschema, wrong type`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`simple enum validation, something else is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `heterogeneous enum validation, something else is invalid`|Expected result: `false` but validator returned: `true` `heterogeneous enum validation, objects are deep compared`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**